Printed Matter, Inc.

 New York, NY 10001

-Copy This Book Panel Discussion
+Copy That?
+Panel Discussion

 Copy This Book is an artist’s guide to copyright, written for makers.
 At once practical and critical, the book guides readers through the concepts underlying copyright and how they apply in practice.